MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Results and Analysis

 \subsection{Quantitative Analysis on Explanations}

 In our quantitative analysis, we compare MAPLE with baseline review-generation models that use item and user IDs but lack aspect input signals.
 Despite not multitasking on overall rating prediction, MAPLE significantly outperforms in factuality, feature coverage, and both sentence-level and corpus-level diversity.
 It shows more than a 10\% improvement in item-wise FMR, recommending accurate features in about 80\% of explanations.
 While striving for precision, such as choosing specific features like "salmon sushi" over general "food," MAPLE experiences a trade-off between FCR and FMR, especially notable in its lower GT-FMR score on Yelp23.
 Nonetheless, it excels in textual diversity on Yelp19, evidenced by high USR and ENTR scores, indicating minimal sentence repetition and high creativity.
+Besides, MAPLE also achieved high MAUVE scores, demonstrating a generation distribution closely aligned with human texts.
 For qualitative analysis and case studies, refer to Appendix \ref{appendix:case-study}.